Author: Tara Neill

 As diagnostic medicine moved from film to the computer screen, medical professionals found that reasonable guidelines were needed to control how diagnostic monitors display images.
 Consistent output ensures that medical professionals around the globe are able to view images and make accurate diagnoses.

-To establish consistency for diagnostic LCD monitor requirements, the American College of Radiology developed the ACR Technical Standard for Electronic Practice of Medical Imaging.
+To establish consistency for diagnostic LCD monitor requirements, including displays like our C3MPL diagnostic monitor, the American College of Radiology developed the ACR Technical Standard for Electronic Practice of Medical Imaging.
 The standard was first set forth in 1994 and is updated regularly.
 Today, it is also endorsed by and revised in conjunction with the American Association of Physicists in Medicine (AAPM) and the Society for Imaging Informatics in Medicine (SIIM).

 This standard covers not only how images are displayed, but how they are captured and stored.
 Section IV-D of the ACR standard details the minimum display settings for image quality and resolution.
 Monitor performance characteristics that define image quality include: